shawcalvin-personal/startup/README.md

 **Database Data** - Stores a user's reviewed movies and a list of available movies.

 **WebSocket Data** - Top rated movies are broadcasted as users upvote and downvote movies.
+All movie upvotes and downvotes are updated in real time.